Borodutch/backend-starter/README.md

 4. Run `yarn` in the root folder
 5. Run `yarn develop`

 And you should be good to go!
 Feel free to fork and submit pull requests.
-I made changes

 ## Environment variables